python/mypy/README.md

 Here are some of the more significant Python features not supported right now (but all of these will improve):

- - no decorators (neither properties)
+ - no Python 2.x support
- - no 'with' statements
+ - no properties
- - no nested classes
+ - no static or class methods
- - no metaclasses
+ - somewhat limited operator overloading
- - only basic operator overloading
+ - only a subset of Python standard library modules are supported, and some only partially
- - only some Python modules are supported, and some only partially
+ - very limited metaclass support

 Some mypy-specific features are also not supported or only partially supported, including these: